zygotecnologia/guides/style/ruby/README.md

 ### Double Negation

-Avoid the use of !!.
+Avoid the use of `!!`.

-!! converts a value to boolean, but you don’t need this explicit conversion in the condition of a control expression; using it only obscures your intention.
-If you want to do a nil check, use nil? instead.
+`!!` converts a value to boolean, but you don’t need this explicit conversion in the condition of a control expression; using it only obscures your intention.
+If you want to do a `nil` check, use `nil?` instead.

 ```ruby
 # bad